eshaanvora/CorgiBird_UnityGame/README.md

-# CorgiBird Game
+# CorgiBird

-This repo contains program files used to create the CorgiBird game, a spinoff from the popular mobile game FlappyBird
+This repo contains program files used to create the CorgiBird game, a spinoff from the popular mobile game "FlappyBird"

 The game was created using the Unity Game Engine